vuejs/docs/src/style-guide/index.md

   </template>
 </ul>
 ```

 </div>

 ### Component style scoping <sup data-p="a">essential</sup>

 **For applications, styles in a top-level `App` component and in layout components may be global, but all other components should always be scoped.**

-This is only relevant for [single-file components](../guide/single-file-component.html).
+This is only relevant for [Single-File Components](/api/sfc-overview.html).
 It does _not_ require that the [`scoped` attribute](https://vue-loader.vuejs.org/en/features/scoped-css.html) be used.
 Scoping could be through [CSS modules](https://vue-loader.vuejs.org/en/features/css-modules.html), a class-based strategy such as [BEM](http://getbem.com/), or another library/convention.

 **Component libraries, however, should prefer a class-based strategy instead of using the `scoped` attribute.**